“Rustic Life” by Akseli Gallen-Kallela

 “Rustic Life” is based on a series of sketches that Gallen-Kallela made while he was staying in a crofter’s holding, named Ekola, in Keuruu on Lake Jamajärvi in central Finland.
 He was greatly inspired by the daily lives of the people that lived here during the harsh winters.

-In this piece, Gallen-Kallela shows the viewer how the hearth is the focal point of life during wintertime and how everyday tasks took place around it.
+In this piece, Gallen-Kallela paints the hearth as the focal point of life during wintertime and everyday tasks took place around it.
 His models were local people.
-They include a well-known and respected bear hunter who is the man in the foreground.
+A well-known and respected bear hunter is the man in the foreground.
 Gallen-Kallela’s tracker and guide is the man smoking the pipe.
 The crofter’s daughter, whose house he was staying at, is the girl in the back right.
 And then there’s the cat on the stove.
-Cats would often nap on the stoves in Finland in the winter, and I had first learned of it while reading the Finnish epic, The Kalevala.
+Cats would often nap near stoves in the winter, something I first learned while reading the Finnish epic, The Kalevala.

 The discs strung up across the ceiling are Reikäleipä, the traditional Finnish crispbread.
 All of the Nordic countries have their own variety.
 The crispbread is a round flat bread that is dry, almost like a cracker, which the Finnish people cured by hanging along the ceiling.
 They can store for a long period of time and are a great help during the long winters.

-Rustic Life” is currently on display at the Serlachius Museum Gösta in the collections of the Gösta Serlachius Fine Arts Foundation in Mänttä-Vilppula, Finland.
+Rustic Life” is currently in the collections of the Gösta Serlachius Fine Arts Foundation in Mänttä-Vilppula, Finland.

 For more on Akseli Gallen-Kallela, please visit his short biography here.